Pratyush-Avi/Python-Mini-Games/README.md

 ## Tic Tac Toe

+Its very beginner-friendly game and it covers almost all the functions and collections of python.
+So, while implementing I came across TicTacToe game implementation in python.
 The board is numbered like the keyboard’s number pad.
 And thus, a player can make their move in the game board by entering the number from the keyboard number pad alternatively.

 ## Guess The Number